scottwsayles714-afk/JAX-COIN/README.md

 # JAX-COIN
-New and upcoming crypto currency to back local business transactions
+New and upcoming crypto currency used to back local business and personal transactions